top of page

 Can I do an Inquiry Meditation session with my partner/child/friend/others present?

 You absolutely can do an IM session with another person present!
 It can be incredibly potent to be lovingly witnessed in your process.
-You will want to have done a solo IM session before.
+You will want to have done a solo IM session before, and we'd need to discuss the particulars of your situation as well..

 You mentioned your teachers on your "Leslie" page.
 Do you have other influences?